Apicurio/api-controller/README.md

   * Deploy Postgresql connector: `oc apply -f ./deployment/debezium/postgresql-source.yaml`
   * Check connector status: `oc get kafkaconnector postgres-connector0 -n api-controller -o jsonpath='{.status}'`

 8. Install ArgoCD.
 For the full integration to work, argocd is required.
 It will sync the Kuadrant resources generated and apply them to the Openshift cluster.
 The argocd operator can be installed from the Openshift Console, just like Strimzi or Kuadrant.
 For convenience, we recommend installing the Red Hat OpenShift GitOps operator.
+This operator creates both an ArgoCD project and an ArgoCD instance that we will refer to in our application.

    * Once the ArgoCD operator has been installed, we must install the ArgoCD resources:
-     * Create ArgoCD role, so that the ArgoCD ServiceAccount can manage Kuadrant resources:  `oc apply -f ./deployment/argocd/cluster_role.yaml`
+     * First we must create the ArgoCD role, so that the ArgoCD ServiceAccount can manage Kuadrant resources:  `oc apply -f ./deployment/argocd/cluster_role.yaml`
      * Assing the role to the ArgoCD service account: `oc apply -f ./deployment/argocd/argocd_role_binding.yaml`
-     * Create ArgoCD app: `oc apply -f ./deployment/argocd/argocd_app.yaml`
+     * Create ArgoCD app, changing the git repository and the directory to the values to be used by the synchronization: `oc apply -f ./deployment/argocd/argocd_app.yaml`

 ## Using the project.

+### Pre-requisites

+* This workflow assumes an existing git repository is setup in a directory `api-resources` in the project root directory.
+This is the same repository that must be configured in the ArgoCD application.
+* Before going through the workflow, we will deploy an example application: `oc apply -f ./deployment/petstore/petstore.yaml`

+### Workflow

-In this section we will discuss an example that uses the different components that have been deployed above.
+We will discuss an example that uses the different components that have been deployed above.
 We must follow the steps below:

 * Step 1: The API design process starts in Apicurio Studio.
 This is where API developers, architects, and stakeholders define the API specification using the OpenAPI (or AsyncAPI) format.
 Here, they specify details like:
   * API paths (endpoints)